jnuho/simpledl/coding_test.md

   - O(1) read/write i^th element (due to RAM; random access memory)
   - O(1) insert/remove *at the end*
     - stored address is not neccessarily right after the previous array element
-  - O(n) insert in the middle in worst case
+  - O(n) insert in the middle in worst case (shifting to the right takes roughly 'n' operations)
     - 5, 6 (inserting 4 requres shifting in arrays)
     - 4, 5, 6
-  - O(n) remove in the middle
+  - O(n) remove in the middle (shift from left takes roughly 'n' operations)
     - 5, 6 (inserting 4 requres shifting in arrays)
     - 4, 5, 6